Playbook Theme: Demand Notifications

 - Select the notification's position on the screen.

-- Set External component to Dynamic Yield Data.
+- Go to Trigger › Advanced, and set the External component to Dynamic Yield Data.

-Note: In Dynamic Content and Recommendations, add the Dynamic Yield data in Advanced Settings › Wait for Element. - In Frequency, select how often the visitor should see the notification (say, Once per pageview).
+Note: In Dynamic Content and Recommendations, add the Dynamic Yield data in Advanced Settings › Wait for Element. - In Frequency, select how often you want the visitor to see the notification (say, Once per pageview).

 - Click Next.